What is Cushing's disease?

 With pituitary origin Cushing's disease, we normally see a markedly increased cortisol level following the synthetic ACTH injection.
 This exaggerated response occurs because the adrenal glands have been over-stimulated with naturally occurring ACTH secreted by the diseased pituitary (pituitary origin Cushing's disease).
 These adrenal glands are therefore highly responsive to stimulation by the synthetic ACTH.
 With adrenal origin Cushing's disease, an exaggerated cortisol level after the synthetic ACTH injection may also be seen.

-Dogs that are showing signs of Cushing's disease due to the effects of corticosteroid containing medications (called iatrogenic Cushing's) will show either a very mild or no response to synthetic ACTH injection.
+Dogs that are showing signs of Cushing's disease due to the effects of corticosteroid containing medications (called iatrogenic Cushing's syndrome) will show either a very mild response or no response to synthetic ACTH injection.
 This type of muted response, in conjunction with a history of medication use, is confirmatory for iatrogenic Cushing's syndrome.

 Another use for the ACTH stimulation test is to monitor your dog's response to therapy for Cushing's disease.
 Periodic ACTH stimulation tests during the initiation and maintenance phases of treatment will be required.
 As your dog responds to treatment, the increases in cortisol will become less exaggerated in response to injection of synthetic ACTH.